-SMEs in the UK are collectively owned £44.6 million in late invoice payments, according to a recent study.
+SMEs in the UK are collectively owned £44.6 million in late invoice payments, according to a recent study by Business Expert.

 Despite SMEs making up 99% of all businesses in the UK, 62% of small business invoices are now paid once already overdue.
 This puts the nation’s 5.7 million SMEs at risk.